On-Campus Interviews (OCI)

 - OCI is one of multiple job search resources available to students.
 Some OCI employers recruit students exclusively through OCI.
 Therefore, it is important that students stay abreast of OCI registrants to avoid missing an opportunity to apply.
 However, since only a small percentage of the legal market utilizes OCI for hiring, students should not feel discouraged if they find minimal success through OCI.

-Spring 2015 OCI is open to students attending Loyola Law School during the Spring 2015 semester as a 1L (1D/2E, Class of 2017), 2L (2D/3E, Class of 2016), or 3L (3D/4E, Class of 2015).
-Students enrolled during the Spring 2015 semester in the LL.M.
+Fall 2015 OCI is open to JD students attending Loyola Law School during the Fall 2015 semester as a 2L (2D/3E, Class of 2017) or 3L (3D/4E, Class of 2016).
+Students enrolled during the Fall 2015 semester in the LL.M.
 Tax, LL.M.
-Foreign Trained Attorney, Doctor of Juridical Science degree, and Master of Tax programs are also eligible, but should note that most Spring OCI employers target JD students.
-JD/MBA students, students returning from a leave of absence, and internal transfer students (who transfer from Day to Evening or vice versa) are classified according to the anticipated graduation date they report to the Registrar.
-Visiting students must maintain the same status (full-time or part-time) as they do at their home law school and must carry the minimum unit load required by Loyola: 12 for full-time and 8 for part-time.
+Foreign Trained Attorney, Doctor of Juridical Science degree, and Master of Tax programs are also eligible, but should note that the vast majority of employers who utilize OCI for recruitment purposes target JD students.
+Joint degree students (JD/MBA, JD/LLM), students returning from a leave of absence, and internal transfer students who transfer from Day to Evening or vice versa are classified as a 2L or 3L according to the anticipated graduation date they report to the Registrar.
+Outgoing transfer students are eligible to bid on all employers participating in OCI; those who decide to transfer out should participate in OCI at their new school–not at Loyola.
+Incoming transfer students may participate once the Registrar confirms enrollment; OCI bidding deadlines are based on employer preferences and still apply to incoming transfer students regardless of when they transfer into Loyola.
+Visiting students who wish to participate in OCI must maintain the same status (full-time or part-time) as they do at their home law school and must carry the minimum unit load required by Loyola: 12 for full-time and 8 for part-time.

 Career Development Center